joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/02 - Content - Design Thinking/md/02 - Stanford d.school - Design Thinking Process Mode Guide.pdf.md

-Here's an example of a description that appears under a link.

-30 MIN READ || This presentation by the Institute of Design at Stanford takes you through the different modes and methods behind the design thinking process.
+This presentation by the Institute of Design at Stanford takes you through the different modes and methods behind the design thinking process.

 Credit: [Hasso Plattner, Institute of Design at Stanford]